 Medicare and private insurance companies require that a patient meet with a provider prior to their CT for lung screening to confirm the patient’s smoking history and that specific risks and benefits of the test are discussed in detail with the patient.
 Providers may choose to provide the Shared Decision Making Consultation themselves.
 If you wish to do so, please email Alexis Paulson for further instructions.
 Otherwise, the Radiology Nurse Practitioner provides this service on the day of the imaging test.
 In addition to the mandated topics of the visit, tobacco cessation counseling is provided

 Vanderbilt providers may refer to our program through eStar by searching in the Medications & Orders field for ”lung cancer screening” or any combination of these words.
-This new orderable sets the patient up for their required Shared Decision Making Consult with our NP*, which is completed on the same day and location as the CT.
+This new orderable sets the patient up for their required Shared Decision Making Consult with our NP*, which is completed prior to the CT.

-In the “Performing Department” field, list either OHO, Hillsboro, or Cool Springs.
+Select CT imaging location on the order.
 This will route the order directly to the correct scheduling queue for our outpatient locations.
 Please note, lung screenings are not performed at VUH.

-We encourage providers to use Z87.981 (personal history of tobacco use) as the diagnosis for lung screening as it is accepted by Medicare and most private insurances without difficulty.
+We encourage providers to use Z87.891 (personal history of tobacco use) as the diagnosis for lung screening as it is accepted by Medicare and most private insurances without difficulty.

 Once a patient has been referred they will be enrolled in our program, and we will order all future annual follow-up screenings within current CMS/USPSTF recommendations.
 Abnormalities on screening exams and recommendations will be communicated, and any diagnostic follow-up exam orders and/or referrals to pulmonology will be requested from referring providers.
 We are able to navigate patients to the Vanderbilt Lung Nodule Clinic, if requested, and appointments are typically available within five business days.